-A self-employed person is an individual that is hired by a company to perform specific duties.
+A self-employed person is an individual that a company hires to perform specific duties.
 Other factors that make someone a self-employed person is:

 - You have the right to work for other companies;

-- You generally use your own equipment and space; and
+- You generally use your equipment and space; and

-- Your employment is not subject to the same employment legislations as those employees of the company you're hired by.
+- Your employment is not subject to the same employment legislation as those employees of the company you're hired by.

 Canada's stable and rapidly growing economy is loaded with opportunities and possibilities you may not find in your home country.
 With many immigration streams and business pathways to Canada, moving your business to Canada is faster, easier and more accessible than ever.
 However, with so many options for business immigration to Canada, knowing which pathway is right for you can be daunting for the uninitiated.